Joint Sampling and Transmission Policies for Minimizing Cost under AoI Constraints: Scheduling Policies

 where $(a)$ follows by applying $\sum_{i=0}^{n} i c^{i}=\frac{n c^{n+2}-(n+1) c^{n+1}+c}{(c-1)^{2}}\text{, } c\neq 1$.
-The average cost for each user $k$ is
+The average cost for each user $k$ is $\bar{c}_k = (c_{tr} + c_s) (\alpha'_k \phi_k)\text{.}$

-\rev{In order to minimize the probabilities, we calculate the average AoI for every value of $\phi_k$ between $0$ and $1$ with a step $\Delta$, and if the consraint is satisfied, we calculate the the corresponding cost.
+In order to minimize the probabilities, we calculate the average AoI for every combination of value of $\phi_k$ and $\alpha_k^\prime$ between $0$ and $1$ with a step $\Delta$, and if the consraint is satisfied, we calculate the the corresponding cost.
 The decision probabilities for every users are the ones for which the average \ac{AoI} constraints are satiesfied and the cost is minimized.
-The steps of the procedure are shown in Algorithm 2.}